RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 “ESL stands for Environmental Screening Level, '' I told her.
 “It’s the level of a chemical that signals there is a potential for harm to humans, water life, and animal life.”
 In the lull that followed, I added, “I know that’s a lot, so let’s start with where ESLs come from.”

-Risk-based screening levels (RBSLs) were first published by the San Francisco Bay Regional Water Quality Control Board (Board) in 2000 as a way to speed up human health and environment risk assessments for contaminated sites.
+Risk-based screening levels (RBSLs) were first published by the San Francisco Bay Regional Water Quality Control Board (Board) in 2000 as a way to speed up human health and environmental risk assessments for contaminated sites.

 Assessments were made easier by using a set of site conditions to estimate chemical levels (risk-based levels) that pose no harm and using them for comparison with levels at a contaminated site.
-If contaminant levels in soil, groundwater, or soil vapor were found to be below the RBSLs, then the site was considered low risk, otherwise contamination levels were judged to be a potential risk.
+If contaminant levels in soil, groundwater, or soil vapor were found to be below the RBSLs, then the site was considered low risk, otherwise, contamination levels were judged to be a potential risk.

 The scope of the RBSLs expanded, and in 2003 the Board changed the name to Environmental Screening Levels (ELSs).
-SInce then there have been several updates with the last in 2019.
+Since then there have been several updates with the last in 2019.

 The Board states that ESLs are not cleanup goals, however, the Board also states that for many sites ESLs are selected as cleanup goals.
-At minimum, the Board accepts ESLs as preliminary cleanup goals.
+At a minimum, the Board accepts ESLs as preliminary cleanup goals.

 “Okay,” my prospective client said.
 “What does low-threat mean?”

 In the context of ESLs, low-threat typically refers to chemical concentrations in soil, groundwater, or air that do not increase the chance of developing cancer or increase harm to humans.